huggingface/dataset-viewer/services/admin/README.md

 # Datasets server admin machine

-> Admin scripts and endpoints
+> Admin endpoints

 ## Configuration

-The worker con be configured using environment variables.
+The worker can be configured using environment variables.
 They are grouped by scope.

 ### Admin service